 - Pharmacy Practice Certificate (60 credits) consisting of four 15 credit modules.

-- Pharmacy Practice Diploma- 120 credit course consisting of eight 15 credit modules.
+- Pharmacy Practice Diploma (120 credits) consisting of eight 15 credit modules.

 - Pharmacy Practice MSc (180 credits) consisting of eight 15 credit modules and a 60 credit research project *.

 * Completion of the research methods module is a pre-requisite to the research project.

 FORMAT AND ASSESSMENT

 Teaching is delivered through tutorials, problem-based tasks, lectures, case studies and scenarios from the workplace.

 A variety of assessment approaches are used including oral presentations and objective clinical structured examinations (OSCEs).
 Students are required to submit a competency-based portfolio of evidence, which may include complex case studies, risk frameworks, critical analysis of local and national strategies and service development planning.

 ACADEMIC ENTRY REQUIREMENTS

 General entry advice

 Current registration with the General Pharmaceutical Council or the Pharmaceutical Society of Northern Ireland.

 NON ACADEMIC REQUIREMENTS